oblivia-simplex/Narrativity/2_schultz.md

 shoulder blades.
 Desire across boundaries too sharp to cross.
 24 hours of comfortable heat.

 Our skins slide across.
 Sweet-cheeked girl peck.
-A baby\'s unformed milky bones.
+A baby's unformed milky bones.

-A pact to reflect daily resonances. \"I miss you,\" means \"Do you miss me?\"
+A pact to reflect daily resonances.
+"I miss you,\" means \"Do you miss me?"

 A cupboard and a roof.
 Rough wooden shelves soaked with white paint.
 The smell of oil flares our nostrils.